paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 Creates a new class extending from `VisualShaderNodeCustom` via the `extends` keyboard in the prior line.

 ### `_get_name()`
-Sets the title of the Visual Shader node.
+Sets the title of the Visual Shader Node.

 ### `_get_description()`
-Sets the description of the Visual Shader node.
+Sets the description of the Visual Shader Node.

 ### `_init()`
 Sets default values for input ports.

 ### `_get_return_icon_type()`
-Sets the icon type of the Visual Shader node in the `Add Node` dialogue of the Visual Shader editor.
+Sets the icon type of the Visual Shader Node in the `Add Node` dialogue of the Visual Shader editor.

 ### `_get_input_port_count()`
-Sets the number of input ports of the Visual Shader node.
+Sets the number of input ports of the Visual Shader Node.

 ### `_get_input_port_name()`
-Sets the Strings for the input ports of the Visual Shader node.
+Sets the Strings for the input ports of the Visual Shader Node.

 ### `_get_input_port_type()`
 Sets the type for the input port.